Aviatyrannis | The “Tyrant’s Grandmother” of Portugal’s Late Jurassic

 Conty, CC BY 3.0, via Wikimedia Commons

 As per the estimates of Gregory S. Paul in 2016, Aviatyrannis was approximately 3.3 ft long and weighed around 8-10 lbs.
-This estimation is based on the holotype specimen, which is an ilium only ninety millimeters long.
+This estimation is based on the size of the ilium holotype specimen.
 However, it’s worth noting that this specimen possibly belongs to a juvenile, suggesting that adult Aviatyrannis could have been slightly larger.
 Despite this, it was still a rather small dinosaur, especially when compared to its later tyrannosaurid relatives.

 The Dinosaur in Detail

-The ilium is another feature that sets it apart.
-It’s elongated and low, with a vertical ridge on the outer blade surface above the hip joint.
+The ilium is elongated and low, with a vertical ridge on the outer blade surface above the hip joint.
 This is a typical tyrannosauroid feature and is indicative of the dinosaur’s bipedal locomotion.
 The ilium’s structure would have allowed for the attachment of strong muscles, aiding in the dinosaur’s movement.

 This dinosaur lived in Europe during the Late Jurassic period, a time when the Earth was an unrecognizable place compared to today.
 The climate was likely warm and humid with lush vegetation covering the landscape.
 As a carnivore, Aviatyrannis would have been a predator, hunting smaller animals for food.
 Its sharp, elongated teeth would have been perfect for gripping prey and tearing flesh.